Flashggordon/Portfolio-website/README.md

-Creating a portfolio to showcase all my projects
+Created  a portfolio using HTML,CSS,JavaScript to showcase all my projects